 - 1 - More than ten complaints

 4 - Developer(s) make many small, atomic commits that clearly document the evolution of the application and do not contain irrelevant changesets that aren’t reflected by the commit message.
 Commit messages are concise and consistent in syntax and tense.
-Developer(s) effectively use git branches and pull requests when applicable to incorporate changes into the application, and are not pushing directly to master.
+Developer(s) are using a rebase workflow, effectively use git branches and pull requests when applicable to incorporate changes into the application, and are not pushing directly to master.
 There are no instances where the developer(s) have committed source code that should be .gitignored.
 There are no instances of “dead” or commented-out code and debugger statements like console.log.

 3 - Developer(s) make many small, atomic commits that document the evolution of the application but sometimes contain irrelevant changesets and inconsistent commit messages.
 Developer(s) use git branches and pull requests when applicable to incorporate changes into the application, and are not pushing fresh changes directly to master.
 Pull requests may contain little or no code review.
 There may be slight instances where the developer(s) have committed source code that should be .gitignored.
 There may be some instances of “dead” or commented-out code and debugger statements like console.log that need to be cleaned up.